zymos/audiobook_tools/docs/audiobook_reencoder.md

+# Audiobook ReEncoder

+## Description:
-- Description: Re-encodes all MP3/M4B files in a directory, recursivly.
+Re-encodes all MP3/M4B files in a directory, recursivly.

-- Features:
+## Features:
 	- Encodes using ffmpeg
     - Accepts mp3, m4b, m4a
     - Grabs audio files data using ffprobe, for re-encoding and embedding cover art